Content

 Water is the stuff of life.
 It’s also a critical component of losing weight for men.

 Sometimes, thirst can be mistaken for hunger.
-Guzzling water before meals can help curb cravings.
+Guzzling about 16 ounces of water before meals can help curb cravings.

-Try sipping a little bit of water throughout the day rather than trying to chug your whole water bottle after a workout.
-And thinking about getting a reusable water bottle to keep with you.
+Try sipping water throughout the day rather than trying to chug your whole water bottle after a workout.
+And think about getting a reusable water bottle to keep with you.

-If you get bored of plain water, try unsweetened seltzer, herbal tea or water flavored with lemon slices.
-Avoid sports drinks, energy drinks, fruit juices and sodas, as these are often high in empty calories (calories without nutrition) and added sugar.
+If you get bored with plain water, try unsweetened seltzer, herbal tea, or drinking water flavored with lemon slices.
+Avoid sports drinks, energy drinks, fruit juices, and sodas, as these are often high in empty calories (calories without nutrition) and added sugar.

 Carbohydrates have (unfairly) gotten a bad rap.
-This is a problem because they’re actually your body’s preferred source of energy.
+This is a problem because they’re actually the body’s preferred source of energy.

-When you eat them, they’re digested into glucose (sugar) molecules.
-These are transported into your cells and throughout your body for numerous purposes.
+When you eat carbs, they’re digested into glucose (blood sugar) molecules.
+These are transported into cells and throughout the body for numerous purposes.

 Low-carb diets can promote short-term weight loss.
 But they aren’t for everyone and may not be a solution for sustainable weight loss — weight gain is likely when you start eating carbs again.